 Saja Abusulttan

-Since September 2022, Saja Abusulttan has been working as intern at Erasmus MC's Dpt. of Nephrology and Kidney Transplantation on the research project 'Organs as a Gateway to Europe', where she is conducting a literature review on kidney sale in a migration context and co-authoring a grant application for the NWO Hestia Impulse for Refugees in Science.
-From September 2023 until August 2024 she will work as a research assistant on the (Dis)Incentives project.
+From September 2022-2023, Saja Abusulttan worked as an intern on the research project 'Organs as a Gateway to Europe', where she conducted a scoping review on kidney sale in a migration context.
+From September 2023 until August 2024 she worked as a research assistant on the (Dis)Incentives project.

 saja profile